wilsto/pool-monitor-card/README.md

 ## Description

-The "Pool Monitor Card" is a home assistant plugin that display information of **<span style="color:orange">12 pre-defined sensors of your swimming pool</span>** : **temperature, pH, ORP levels and TDS**  but also if you need them : **salinity, CYA, calcium, phosphate, alkalinity, free chlorine, total chlorine, filter pressure**
+The "Pool Monitor Card" is a home assistant plugin that display information of **<span style="color:orange">13 pre-defined sensors of your swimming pool</span>** : **temperature, pH, ORP levels and TDS**  but also if you need them : **salinity, CYA, calcium, phosphate, alkalinity, free chlorine, total chlorine, filter pressure, specific gravity**

 - **Temperature**: This refers to the temperature of the water in your pool.
 The ideal range for temperature in a pool is between 26°C and 28°C.  Knowing the temperature can help you decide if it's warm enough for swimming or if it's too cold and might need to be heated.